shawna-tuli-stanford-uci-kellogg/accenture-california-type-2-diabetes-predictive-analytics/README.md

 Manuscript available in Summer 2022.

 "Shawna brings great energy, thought and dedication to her work.
 She has a wide range of skills enabling her to contribute in different ways and be a high performer in various roles.
-Her strong work ethic makes her highly valuable," - Manish Dasaur (Accenture Chief Data & Analytics Officer, Communications and Media North America)
+Her strong work ethic makes her highly valuable." - Manish Dasaur (Accenture Chief Data & Analytics Officer, Communications and Media North America)

 "I had the pleasure of working with Shawna while she was one of the key members from Accenture / Avanade team leading the students from University of California at Irvine in the Capstone course.
 During this course, leaders AI / Data Analytics from industry team up with student to utilize AI in addressing some of society challenges.
 Shawna led a data exploration and model development for predicting diabetes for different demographics in the state and helped build research-based credential.